dotnet/docs/docs/framework/install/dotnet-35-windows.md

 ## Download the offline installer

-For Windows versions prior to Windows 10, The .NET Framework 3.5 SP1 offline installer is available on the [.NET Framework 3.5 SP1 Download page](https://dotnet.microsoft.com/download/dotnet-framework/net35-sp1?wt.mc_id=install-docs).
+For Windows versions prior to Windows 10, the .NET Framework 3.5 SP1 offline installer is available on the [.NET Framework 3.5 SP1 Download page](https://dotnet.microsoft.com/download/dotnet-framework/net35-sp1?wt.mc_id=install-docs).

 ## Troubleshoot the installation of the .NET Framework 3.5